Scientific Name

 Hardiness

-USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).
+USDA hardiness zones 10a to 11b: from 30°F (-1.1°C) to 50°F (10°C).

 How to Grow and Care

 Aeoniums do not like hot or dry weather.
-In summer, they may go dormant and do not require any water, except in arid conditions.
+In summer, they may go dormant and do not require any water except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
-In the winter, water whenever the soil has dried out.
-Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
-Too much moisture or allowing them to sit in wet soil will cause root rot.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool, 65°F to 75°F (18°C to 24°C), and damp.
+In the winter, water the plant whenever the soil has dried out—test by poking your finger into the soil an inch or two (2.5 to 5 cm).
+Excessive moisture or leaving it in wet soil will cause root rot.

-A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
-If you grow them in containers, repot every 2 to 3 years with fresh potting soil.
+A sandy loam or regular potting mix is preferable to a soil mix specifically designed for cacti and succulents, as Aeoniums require some moisture.
+If you grow them in containers, repot them with fresh potting soil every 2 to 3 years.

 Feed during the growing season with a half-strength balanced fertilizer every month or so.
 Do not feed while dormant.